Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 • You prefer waiting for OpenTofu to reach proven stability before adopting.

-For teams that decide to migrate, a gradual approach reduces risk:
+For teams that decide to migrate, a gradual approach minimises risk:

 2. Run in parallel.
 In CI, compare terraform plan and tofu plan output to detect differences before switching.